Easy Witches Hat to Make at Home

 Once you have the front arrangement done, finish the larger arrangement on the back of the hat.

 For the large arrangement on the back of the witches hat.
 You need two pretty flowers for the back and some sort of sparkly embellishment.
-I made two rolled fabric roses using leftover black coat lining.
+I made two easy rolled fabric roses using the leftover black coat lining.
 Use any kind of florals you like, there no real pattern except a large black flower on each side.
 Glue the embellishment arrangement shown on the back of the hat where the criss cross tulle is.

-Craft stores have various kinds of styrofoam heads for Halloween, I was super fortunate and found the styrofoam witches head when I was searching for a large candlestick.
+Craft stores have various kinds of styrofoam heads for Halloween, I was super fortunate and found the styrofoam witches head when I was searching for a large candlestick at the thrift store.

 Using some black chalk paint (Small jar of Martha Stewart brand) paint your witches head and let dry.

-For this candlestick, I used a small piece of Styrofoam hot glue and toothpicks to create a small base that fit into the candlestick.
-Once that was done I used black hot glue to attach the base to the candlestick.
+First I used a small piece of Styrofoam, hot glue and toothpicks to create a small base that fit exactly into the top of my candlestick.
+Once that was done I used black hot glue to attach this styrofoam base to the candlestick.

-All girls even witches appreciate fancy party shoes and I would give anything for a Spell to make husbands dance as much as you want them to, good rhythm is optional.
+All girls even witches appreciate fancy party shoes.
+I would give anything for a Spell to make husbands dance as much as you want them to.
+Sigh.